victormartingarcia/robb-trading-strategy-vbnet/README.md

 ![OHLC example chart](markdown_files/OHLC.png)
 <sub>__Image footnote:__ Example of Robb OHLC financial chart showing some automatic trades</sub>

-The strategy code is all contained in [RobbStrategy.cs], including a default parameter combination.
+The strategy code is all contained in [RobbStrategy.vb], including a default parameter combination.

 This default parameter combination has been optimized to run over 30' bars of _EuroStoxx Future Index_.